labseven/ADCFinalProject/README.md

 ### Overview

+The goal of this project was to transmit binary data using a signal that looks like a game of Pacman.
+We were ultimately successful in transmitting simple binary data, although our transmission times were quite slow given the constraints of our method.

+# Insert figure here showing transmission/results

+### Background

-The goal of this project is to encode and transmit digital data in a way that the transmission signal is a human-recognizable image.
-Previous work includes Aphex Twin's song [Equation] which when viewed through a spectrogram looks like a human face.
+The goal of this project was to encode and transmit digital data in a way that the transmission signal is human-recognizable.

+How does this work?
+A spectrogram is a graph which displays frequencies of a signal on the y axis and transmission time along the x axis.
+By varying the signal precisely, one can draw images in this way.
+This has been used to embed images in songs, as shown below (Aphex Twin's Equation).

 <img src="https://github.com/labseven/ADCFinalProject/blob/master/Report_Resources/Equation_Aphex_Twin_Spectrogram.gif" alt="Spectrogram of Aphex Twin's Equation" width="1000" height="500">

 We focused on transmitting binary data using something more innocuous, namely symbols from the game Pacman.

+### Methods